 Brinda Miller studied Textile Design at Sir J.J.
-School of Art in 1979 with a First Class, standing first in order of merit in Maharashtra.
-She also studied Drawing and Painting at the Parsons School of Design, New York in 1989.
-Since 1982, Brinda has showcased her work through 15 solo exhibitions.
+School of Art, with a First Class, standing First in order of merit, in Maharashtra in 1979.
+She also studied Drawing and Painting at the Parsons School of Design, New York.
+Since 1982, Brinda has showcased her work via 16 solo exhibitions.

 |January||1982||Urja Art Gallery||Baroda|